 IT COMBINES THE POWER OF A CLEANSER + THE HYDRATION OF A SERUM!

-Any dermatologist, makeup artist, or esthetician will agree: Skincare is priority numero uno when it comes to knowing how to cover redness on your face.
+Any dermatologist, makeup artist, or esthetician will agree: Skincare is priority numero uno when it comes to knowing how to reduce redness on your face.

-Start with a cleanser formulated for sensitive skin, such as Confidence in a Cleanser, and then follow up with an ultra-gentle, deeply-hydrating face cream like Bye Bye Redness Sensitive Skin Moisturizer.
-Formulated with skin-calming ingredients such as colloidal oatmeal, aloe, and cucumber, it can help neutralize the look of redness.
+Start with a cleanser formulated for sensitive skin, such as Confidence in a Cleanser, and then follow up with a lightweight, skin-calming face serum like Bye Bye Redness Serum.
+Safety-tested for rosacea-prone skin and formulated with soothing ingredients such as 1% colloidal oatmeal, centella, and peptide, it helps to instantly neutralize the look of redness.
+If acne is the source of your redness, you can layer Bye Bye Redness Serum with Bye Bye Breakout Salicylic Acid Acne Serum to help address redness while fading the look of acne and post-acne marks.

 Your Skin But Better Makeup Primer+ Oil-Free